heroku/buildpacks-procfile/SPEC.md

   - A key MAY begin with zero or more spaces provided they are not included in the return key.
 - Value
   - A value MUST contain 1 or more non-whitespace characters.
-  - A value MUST terminated by a newline or EOF.
+  - A value MUST be terminated by a newline or EOF.